coremaze/Plasma-Writeup/README.md

 I dumped this strange bytecode from memory, and knowing that `data = offset - program[offset]`, I was able to deobfuscate the entire thing, but that isn't much use without some kind of disassembler.

-So, I decided had to figure out what each opcode did.
+So, I decided I had to figure out what each opcode did.
 It is worth noting at this point that I tried to see if this bytecode belongs to any existing CPU or language, but my search came up short.
 The constructor of this emulator conveniently assigned all the functions for me to analyze, but the list went on and on...

 ![Lots of opcodes](Images/LotsOfOpcodes.png?raw=true)